mdsufz/MuDoGeR/README.md

 * MuDoGeR aims to help provide a holistic view of all three domains simultaneously, reducing cross-domain recovery bias by initiating all genome recovery from the same assembly.
 However, the genome recovery approaches from different domains are at different stages of technological progress and complexity of analysis.
 * Users should be aware of potential recovery bias from a particular dataset.
 * For experienced users, MuDoGeR allows the activation of each tool separately, enabling users to adapt the process to their specific needs. follow the instructions [here](https://github.com/mdsufz/MuDoGeR/blob/master/understand_main_outputs.md#using-the-tools-independently).
 * Users are strongly recommended to consult and check the direct links from the tools used within the wrapper for a deeper understanding of the underlying processes and optimization of parameters for their specific needs.
-The software used during the pipeline are detailed described here: [Dependencies description](https://github.com/mdsufz/MuDoGeR/blob/master/dependencies_description.md).
+The software used during the pipeline is detailed and described here: [Dependencies description](https://github.com/mdsufz/MuDoGeR/blob/master/dependencies_description.md).

 # Citing

-A pre-print of the manuscript can be found in [Biorxiv](https://www.biorxiv.org/content/10.1101/2022.06.21.496983v3.full)
+A preprint of the manuscript can be found in [Biorxiv](https://www.biorxiv.org/content/10.1101/2022.06.21.496983v3.full)

 # Acknowledgements